trbarrettjr/random-python/README.md

 And convert this data over to JSON data.
 Then you can run a python csv.DictWriter() to convert the data to a CSV file.
 Or if you are going to use this on the web, the JSON will work great.

 Usage:

 ```bash
 python3 data-convert.py AS13335.txt
 ```

-This script will automatically conver AS13335.txt to AS13335.json
+This script will automatically convert the filenames from AS13335.txt to AS13335.json

+**Notes**: This should be able to be utilized on any data, I didn't just format it to RADB.
+So if you have any data that is like the above described it should convert.

 ## google-domains.py